MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/rds-office-vdi-rdsh.md

 Use the following information to plan how best to integrate Office 2016 into your Remote Desktop (RDSH) and VDI deployments.

 ## Outlook 2016
 In pooled VDI and RDSH deployments, using search within Outlook has limitations.
 Search indexing depends on the machine ID, which is different for different VMs.
-It is possible that every time a user logs into a pooled VDI infrastructure, they are directed to a new VM.
+It's possible that every time a user logs into a pooled VDI infrastructure, they're directed to a new VM.
 That would mean, if we enable local search, the indexer will run every time the machine ID changes (when the user is on a different VM).
 Depending on the size of the .OST file, the indexer could take a long time to complete and use up resources needed for other apps.
-Search would not only be slow but might not produce results.
+Search wouldn't only be slow but might not produce results.
 Using an Online Mode account profile would work around this, but overall performance would suffer due to the lack of a local cache.

 [Learn more about the difference between cached and online mode](/exchange/outlook/cached-exchange-mode)